MustafaBerkPolat/asthma-2019/readme.md

  - State-level geographic controls remained significant even after accounting for demographics.
 Minnesota and Louisiana act as protective factors (negative coefficients), while Massachusetts is associated with higher rates.
 This indicates that state-level public health policies, Medicaid expansion specifics, or regional climate variations exert an independent influence on asthma outcomes that local socioeconomic data cannot fully explain.

 ### Limitations
  - This analysis models age-adjusted asthma-related ER visit and hospitalization rates per 10,000 residents rather than outcomes conditional on asthma prevalence.
 Because county-level asthma diagnosis or prevalence data were not included, the study cannot distinguish whether observed associations reflect higher asthma prevalence, greater disease severity among individuals with asthma, or differences in healthcare utilization and access.
+Lower observed utilization in certain populations, including uninsured or rural communities, may therefore indicate underuse of services rather than lower asthma morbidity.
+State-level effects capture broad regional context but may mask substantial within-state heterogeneity in healthcare policy, infrastructure, and environmental conditions.
 As a result, some socioeconomic and environmental variables may appear to increase asthma morbidity when they instead influence care-seeking behavior or underlying case counts.

  - All variables are measured at the county level, introducing the possibility of ecological fallacy.
 Population-level associations may not hold at the individual level, and unmeasured individual characteristics such as asthma severity, medication adherence, household smoking exposure, and occupational or school-based triggers may confound the observed relationships.
 In addition, the cross-sectional design limits causal inference and does not allow for assessment of temporal relationships or disease progression.

  - Several environmental pollutant variables exhibit substantial multicollinearity, reflecting their close association with urban density and traffic-related exposures.
 Although LASSO regularization reduces overfitting, it may obscure or redistribute effects among correlated predictors, making it difficult to isolate the independent contribution of specific pollutants.
 Consequently, nonsignificant or counterintuitive pollutant coefficients should not be interpreted as evidence of no environmental effect on asthma morbidity.

- - Finally, emergency department visits and hospitalizations reflect healthcare utilization rather than disease burden alone.
-Factors such as insurance coverage, transportation access, geographic proximity to hospitals, and cultural norms influence whether individuals seek emergency care.
-Lower observed utilization in certain populations, including uninsured or rural communities, may therefore indicate underuse of services rather than lower asthma morbidity.
-State-level effects capture broad regional context but may mask substantial within-state heterogeneity in healthcare policy, infrastructure, and environmental conditions.
+ - While spatial information (latitude, longitude, and state indicators) was included to control for regional structure, cross‑validation was performed using random folds.
+As a result, predictive performance may be optimistic in the presence of spatial autocorrelation, and findings should be interpreted as descriptive associations rather than fully spatially generalizable effects